e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 ### Setting Up the ```Flight.jl``` Simulation

-!!! warning "On Multithreading"
+!!! warning "Multithreading"

-    To work through this example, you will need to start Julia with [multiple threads enabled](@ref "Installation").
+    To work through this tutorial, you will need to start Julia with [multiple threads enabled](@ref "Installation").

 Let's begin by initializing the package:
 ```@example tutorial01